-The images of your brain will be held securely and you will not be identified by name in any publications that might arise from the study.
-We may share your data with carefully chosen research colleagues, or with big databases such as the UK Data Archive, but the information we share will never contain your name or address.
+The images of your child's/ ward's brain will be held securely and your child/ ward will not be identified by name in any publications that might arise from the study.
+We may share your data with carefully chosen research colleagues, or with big databases such as the UK Data Archive, but the information we share will never contain your name or address, or the name or address of your child/ ward.

 The information in the two screening forms will also be treated as strictly confidential and the forms will be held securely until eventually destroyed.